Disclosure: We love how our audience helps us grow. This post may contain affiliate links. Please check our disclosure policy for more information.

 Southampton Water Activities

 Summer or winter, Woodmill Outdoor Activities Centre is a great way to get out on the water and is a great thing to do in Southampton with kids.
-Enjoy the fresh air with one of their many paddle activities.
+Enjoy the fresh air with one of their many paddle activities and watersports.
 Whether that be a canoe, kayak or even Katakanu, you can enjoy one of four waterways, all year round.
 Hire your own or take a guided tour.
 Paddle around on the private, secluded lake which is nestled within the Woodmill forest or if you’re a more seasoned paddler, head out on the River Itchen and down to The White Swan pub for a beer or two.
 This really is one of the best places to go kayaking in Southampton.

 With easy access to all main routes, public transport and local hotspots, nestled in the heart of the city and affordably priced, there really isn’t a reason not to visit and discover your own adventure.
 You can even have a go at fishing!